Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

   In order to ensure that the session runs efficiently the team leaders for each team should have a quick planning meeting to make sure that the groups are working to achieve the project's requirements.
-This will involve a clear, detailed breakdown of which team is responsible each project requirement, as well as creating and sharing tentative completion deadlines for each section.
+This will involve a clear, detailed breakdown specifying which team is responsible for which project requirement, as well as creating and sharing tentative completion deadlines for each section.

   Next, the team leaders should return to their groups and run through the plan and timeline for execution, before assigning tasks to fellow teammates.
 To